MarcoWorms/stainless/README.md

 * Browserify for working with the browser
 * Mocha, Chai and Sinon for testing, because I like them
 * Makefile for automation (gulp is not worth to me)
+* File concatenation with sourcemaps to enable better use of macros, inline functions and custom operators.

 #### Customization Notes